-What is McKinsey matrix?
+What is the McKinsey matrix?

 With the rise of multi-business enterprises in the 20th century, companies began to struggle with managing a number of business units profitably.
 In response, management thinkers developed frameworks to address this new complexity.
 One that arose in the early 1970s was the GE-McKinsey nine-box framework, following on the heels of the Boston Consulting Group’s well-known growth-share matrix.